GustavBjordal/neighbourhood-experiments/README.md

 # Overview

-This repository contain the data and all information regarding the experiments conducted in [todo].
+This repository contain the data and all information regarding the experiments conducted in [G. Björdal, P. Flener, J. Pearson, P.J.
+Stuckey, and G. Tack.
+Declarative local-search neighbourhoods in MiniZinc.
+In: M. Alamaniotis, J.-M. Lagniez, and A. Lallouet (editors), ICTAI 2018.
+IEEE Computer Society, 2018.].

 ## Software
 ### fzn-oscar-cbls